totaljs/components/j-Masonry/readme.md

 ## j-Masonry

+A simple Masonry component.
 The component renders an Array according to the display size to columns.

 __Configuration__: